 In the end it all boils down to this little nugget: Allan Eddy, the former Associate Deputy Minister of the DNR, who earlier this year landed a job at Port Hawkesbury Paper as Director of Business Development, told the CBC that any changes to forest practices could add significant costs to operations.

 Lands and Forestry Minister Iain Rankin couldn’t say how much less clearcutting there would be — according to the National Forestry Database, in 2016, 80 per cent of crown forests harvested were clearcut.
-3 He also couldn’t say when this monumental shift would take place.
+The government says that 65 per cent of harvesting on crown land is clearcutting, while the National Forestry Database says that the figure in 2016 was closer to 80 per cent.
+The reason for the … Continue reading He also couldn’t say when this monumental shift would take place.
 The one thing Rankin was able to say definitively was that “forestry is a long-standing economic driver in Nova Scotia and it’s important we get it right.”

 The question is, get it right for whom?

 The answer should now be obvious.
 Lahey’s urgent recommendations — a result of decades of liquidation management and corporate control over forest policy — seem nowhere as important as fulfilling the fibre allocations to industry.
 And clearcutting is the cheapest way to get fibre.